msghaleb/AzureMonitorHackathon/challenges/challenge2.md

 ## Challenge 2:  Activity Logs and Update Management

 **Activity Logs** are everything happening to your resources on the API level.
-The **Activity log** is a platform **log** in **Azure** that provides insight into subscription-level events.
-This includes such information as when a resource is modified or when a virtual machine is started.
+The Activity log is a platform log in Azure that provides insights into subscription-level events.
+This includes information such as when a resource is modified or when a virtual machine is started.

 ### Main Objective:
 Understand Activity Logs and configure an Alert to get notified if a VM has been turned off.
-Understand how to configure Azure Update Management and to keep your VMs up-to-date
+Understand how to configure Azure Update Management and how to keep your VMs up-to-date.

 ### Tasks to finish the Challenge
 - Start / Stop a VM